top of page

 View near the coast

 The last few kilometers were all downhill.
-Eventually we arrived in Savona around 8 o'clock, while it started to get dark.
+Eventually, we arrived in Savona around 8 o'clock, when it started to get dark.
 The campsite we were aiming for was 5 km away.
-First we needed to cross the crowded center of the city and then follow a busy road where everyone was mixed together walking, cycling, and driving by car or motorcycle.
-The prices of the campsite were pretty steep, 13 euro per person and another 9 per tent.
+First, we needed to cross the crowded center of the city and then follow a busy road where everyone was mixed together, walking, cycling, and driving by car or motorcycle.
+The campsite prices were pretty steep, 13 euros per person and another 9 per tent.
 That would be 42 euros in total.
-After paying the owner walked us to our spot.
-It clearly wasn't an official spot, but rather a few square meters that were still empty.
-We could barely fit my tent, Bram's bivy bag and two bikes.
-Bram left to walk along the coast, while I went to sleep.
+After paying, the owner walked us to our spot.
+It clearly wasn't an official spot but rather a few square meters that were still empty.
+We could barely fit my tent, Bram's bivy bag, and two bikes.
+Bram left to walk along the coast while I went to sleep.

 poetry in Savona